 Euthyroid sick syndrome is a condition where your thyroid functions normally, but your thyroid levels show up as abnormal.
 What causes this?
-Turns out a lot of different things – from severe liver and kidney disease to anorexia.
+It can be linked to various factors, including severe liver and kidney conditions or anorexia.

-For patients with this disorder, treating the underlying cause is the key to its resolution.
-In this article, we will discuss what euthyroid sick syndrome is, what causes it, its clinical features, and how to treat it holistically based on the underlying disease state.
+For individuals experiencing this condition, addressing the underlying cause is important for improvement.
+In this article, we will discuss what euthyroid sick syndrome is, what may contribute to it, its clinical features, and how to approach it holistically based on the underlying health state.

 [signup]